helenpidoulas/stamp-duty-bdd/README.md

+## GUI Automation Demonstration – Task 2
+Note: Non-Revenue Automation Framework must be used.

+Selecting an automation tool of your choice (BDD integration preferred) perform a live demo of a working automation of the following target Application:
+- Check motor vehicle stamp duty at Service NSW: https://www.service.nsw.gov.au/transaction/check-motor-vehicle-stamp-duty
+- Click the Check Online Button and assert that this subsequent page appears
+- Enter Yes, enter a vehicle amount and click the calculate button
+- Assert the contents of the popup window

 # GUI Automation Demo – Service NSW Motor Vehicle Stamp Duty (BDD + Playwright)

 This demo uses **Python Playwright** with **Behave (BDD)** — 100% open‑source (non‑revenue) tools.